AbhishekGargcoder/CP-C-tamplate/README.md

-# a Competitive programming template in C++ for CP guy
+# Competitive programming template in C++ for CP guy
 A CP TEMPLATE in c++